taiwocoker007/ms030/Instructions/Labs/LAB_AK_01_Lab1_Ex1-3_Config_M365_Tenant.md

 4. On the taskbar at the bottom of the page, select the **Microsoft Edge** icon.
 Maximize your browser window when it opens.

-5. In your browser go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com/**
+5. In your browser go to the **Microsoft 365 admin center** page by entering the following URL in the address bar: **https://admin.microsoft.com/**

 6. In the **Sign in** dialog box, copy and paste in (or enter) the username of the Microsoft 365 Tenant administrator account provided by your lab hosting provider (**admin@M365xZZZZZZ.onmicrosoft.com**, where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and then select **Next**.